 Also important is the build quality of your eyepiece and particularly its lens elements.
 Quite exotic glass is a prerequisite.

-However, as eyepieces commonly have four or more individual lens elements within them, non-reflective coatings are also vital, to cut down reflections between the lens surfaces that would otherwise reduce the contrast and spoil the view.
+However, as eyepieces commonly have 4 or more individual lens elements within them, non-reflective coatings are also vital, to cut down reflections between the lens surfaces that would otherwise reduce the contrast and spoil the view.

 The quality of these non-reflective coatings is an important factor in the choice of eyepieces.

 Sometimes, additional steps are also taken to increase contrast – such as ensuring that the inside of the eyepiece body is a very matt black.

 Some manufacturers also blacken the edges of individual lens elements to further reduce reflections.